Enabling the Status Cell

 - Select left, right, or off (I like mine on the left so I can always see it as I move my hands back to the start of a line, but that's me).

-- That's it; if you have a display paired, you'll see it appear.
+That's it.
+If you have a display paired, you'll see the status cell appear.

 The first thing to get in your head is that each of the eight dots in the cell is an individual; no two or more dots are ever, ever, ever to be taken collectively, no matter what shapes or characters they may form.
 Every dot is its own indicator, showing if something is on/off, valid/invalid, set/not set.
 Once more: do NOT ever combine any of the dots in the status cell, just take each one on its own.